AceBlazer/react-native-ultimate-starter/README.md

 -----------todo--------------

--new pattern: service dispatches a transaction to store => middleware gets transaction from store and dispatches to thunk -logger should be implicit (if all gonna be passing by transaction reducer, we add logger there) -performance should be implicit also (inside transaction)
+-logger should be implicit (if all gonna be passing by transaction reducer, we add logger there) -performance should be implicit also (inside transaction)